 During its 2024 Legislative Session, the Legislature passed, and the Governor signed SB 2695 requiring high schools to have a driver's education program starting the 2026-2027 school year.
-This mandate requires the Superintendent of Education and the Commissioner of DPS to jointly prepare and recommend a program to the State Board of Education by July 1, 2025.
+DSB has worked with the Department of Education developing that curriculum.
+DSB is working to develop and implement a training and certification program for third party driver's education instructors.